-A supercapacitor, often referred to as an electrochemical capacitor, is an electrical energy storage device [1] that is constructed much like a battery (see Figure 1) in that it has two electrodes immersed in an electrolyte with a separator between the electrodes.
+A supercapacitor, often referred to as an electrochemical capacitor, is an electrical energy storage device [1] that is constructed much like a battery in that it has two electrodes immersed in an electrolyte with a separator between the electrodes.
 The electrodes are fabricated from a high surface area, porous material having pore diameters in the nanometer (nm) range.
-The surface area of the electrode materials used in an electrochemical capacitor is much greater than that used in battery electrodes being 500-2000 m2/gm.
+The surface area of the electrode materials used in an electrochemical capacitor is much greater than that used in battery electrodes being 500-2000 m/gm.
 Charge is stored in the micropores at or near the interface between the solid electrode material and the electrolyte.
-The energy stored in the capacitor is given by $\frac{1}{2}$ CV2, where C is its capacitance (Farads) and V is the voltage between the terminals.
-The maximum or rated voltage of the capacitor is given by CV.
+The energy stored in the capacitor is given by 1⁄2 CV, where C is its capacitance (Farads) and V is the voltage between the terminals.
+The maximum or rated voltage of the capacitor is dependent on the electrolyte used in the device.
+The charge Q (coulombs) stored in the capacitor is given by CV.
 The charge and energy stored in the supercapacitor are calculated using the same expressions as for a simple dielectric capacitor.
 However, calculation of the capacitance of the electrochemical capacitor is much more difficult as it depends on complex phenomena occurring in the micropores of the electrodes.
+For an ideal double-layer capacitor, the charge is transferred into the double-layer and there are no Faradaic reactions between the solid material, ions, and the electrolyte.
+In that case, the capacitance (dQ/dV) is a constant and weakly dependent on voltage.
+For devices that utilize pseudo-capacitance, most of the charge is transferred at the surface or in the bulk near the surface of the solid electrode material.
+Supercapacitors can be fabricated with one electrode being of a double-layer (carbon) material and the other electrode being of a battery-like material.
+Such devices are often referred to as hybrid capacitors [2-4].
+Most of the hybrid capacitors developed to date use metal oxides (for example, lead or nickel oxide) as the battery-like material in the positive electrode or lithiated graphite in the negative.
+The energy density of these devices is significantly higher than for carbon/carbon double-layer capacitors.